google/go-cloud/internal/docs/pubsub/design.md

 type AckID interface{}

 // Ack acknowledges the message, telling the server that it does not need to
 // be sent again to the associated Subscription.
-This method blocks until
+This method returns
-// the message has been confirmed as acknowledged on the server, or failure
-// occurs.
+// immediately and the ack is sent to the server in a separate goroutine
-func (m *Message) Ack(ctx context.Context) error {
+// managed by the Subscription from which this message was received. func (m *Message) Ack() {
 	// Send the ack ID back to the subscriber for batching.
         // ...
 }